joetaylor94/pyDSI/neuron_recording/README.txt

 Example neural recording data used for assimilation.
 P180830a3.dat is the spiking membrane voltage response to a complex injected current (Iinj.dat).
-The scale for the current channel is 1 mV per picoAmp, and the voltage scale is millivolts.
+The scale for the current channel is 1 millivolt per picoAmp, and the voltage channel is millivolts.

 Patch-clamp measurements were recorded by Dr. Paul Morris (University of Bristol / University of Bath) - 30/08/2018.